nrennie/nrennie.rbind.io/content/links/index.md

 {{< links-section "/links/rladies.png" >}}
 ### [R-Ladies](https://rladies.org/)
 [R-Ladies](https://rladies.org/) is a global organisation that aims to promote gender diversity in the R community.
 [Join the Slack workspace](https://rladies-community-slack.herokuapp.com/) to meet other R users.
+Since September 2023, I've been the organiser of [R-Ladies Lancaster](https://www.meetup.com/rladies-lancaster/).
 {{< /links-section >}}